kikrishn/Blog/_posts/2020-08-03-Visualizing-Mobius-Transformations.md

 l = -2
 r = 10

+# We should also choose how high we want our plot to be.
+Again,
+# I chose something sensible for small examples, but you might want
+# to change this depending on what you're working with.
+yMin = 0
+yMax = 5

 # Now we start the real work:
 def basicPlot(M=None, showAxes=True):
     if M == None:
         M = matrix([[1,0],[0,1]])

+    # We're going to plot geodesics (in different colors) so that we
+    # can follow the transformation.
+    # What colors should we interpolate between?
+    colorL = Color("#16365D") # This is a slate blue
+    colorR = Color("#09B811") # This is a light green

     toShow = plot([])
     for n in range(r-l):